Dan Green

 What Is Amortization?

-Amortization is the process of paying off a debt, such as a mortgage, in regular installments over a specific period of time, where each payment is divided into principal and interest components.
+Amortization is the process of paying off a debt, such as a mortgage, in regular installments over a period where each payment is divided into principal and interest portions.

 Amortization: A longer definition

-Amortization refers to gradually reducing a loan balance through regular payments over a loan’s term of 30 years, 15 years, or other.
+Amortization refers to gradually reducing a loan balance through regular payments over a specified term, such as 30 years or 15 years.

-For example, suppose you use a 30-year FHA mortgage to buy a home.
-Your amortization schedule will list all 360 payments you make to your lender, showing how many dollars of each payment get allocated to reducing your loan amount and how many dollars get allocated to interest payments.
+For example, if you take out a 30-year FHA mortgage to buy a home, your amortization schedule will list all 360 payments.
+It will show how much of each payment goes toward reducing your loan balance and how much covers interest.

-Each month, a larger percentage of each mortgage payment goes towards the principal, reducing the loan balance, while the interest portion of each payment decreases.
+Over time, a larger portion of each mortgage payment is applied to the principal, reducing the loan balance, while the amount applied to interest decreases.

 Questions Home Buyers Ask About Amortization